martusheff/Pathfinder/README.md

 Note: Right click a filled cell at any point to clear its properties.
-    : The algorithm was provided as a code along project by TechWithTim.
+Note: The algorithm was provided as a code along project by TechWithTim.
 UI and other features were implimented seperately.